kuzudb/kuzu-docs/docs/rdf-graphs/rdf-import.md

 ### Turtle Configuration

 Similar to CSV configuration, Turtle import configuration can be manually changed by specifying them inside `( )` at the end of the the `COPY FROM` command.
-Currently we support one option.
+Currently we support these options:

 | Parameter           | Description                                                        | Default Value |
 |:--------------------|:-------------------------------------------------------------------|:-----|